rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The key is that muscles keep our joints and ligaments under a limited range of motion.
 Safety is the body main concern.

-If we don't challenge this limit, year after year the range gets shorter.
+If we don't challenge this safety limit, year after year the range gets shorter.
 Toxins slowly accumulate in the joints and ligaments, and we end up stiffer and stiffer.

-Is there a safe way to open our joints and ligaments further?
+Is there a safe way to open our joints and ligaments further and safely ?
 Yes, which will cover in details in the second part of this book.

 For now, imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.

-To become a Sustainable Developer,  we need to transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.
+In the path to become a Sustainable Developer, we must transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.

-Let's now move to another key are for developers,  talk about energy consumption at the brain level.
+Let's now move to another key area for developers, let's talk about energy consumption at the brain level.
 <br />
 <br />
 <br />